edbelova/Intro-To-OOP-Activity/coworking_agreement.md

 Ekaterina Belova: I usually start by reading the README to understand the project’s purpose and requirements, then review the main code, tests etc. I like to note the requirements as comments in the functions I plan to write and clearly define the inputs and outputs first.

+Geetha: Read the problem statement and discuss the logic.
+Include and feedback and suggestion from teammates.

 ## Preferred Feedback Style
 *How does each team member best receive feedback?*